RedisLabs/redislabs-docs/content/rc/how-to/creating-aws-user-redis-enterprise-vpc.md

 ---
 Redis Cloud automatically manages your cluster and provisions instances when needed.
 In order for Redis Cloud to be able to manage AWS resources, you must have an AWS account that is separate from your AWS application account and a user on that separate AWS account.

+When you've finished these instructions you will have created a specific user `redislabs-user`, and saved their password, AWS Access Key ID and AWS Secret Access Key so that you can use these items to create a cloud account.

 Within that new AWS account, you need to create an **instance role** and a user with a specific **policy**.
 The user requires both **UI console access** and an **Access Key** so that Redis Cloud can programmatically create